jcmoraisjr/haproxy-ingress/README.md

 ### Connection

-Cconfigurations of connection limit and timeout.
+Configurations of connection limit and timeout.

 * `ingress.kubernetes.io/maxconn-server`: Defines the maximum concurrent connections each server of a backend should receive.
 If not specified or a value lesser than or equal zero is used, an unlimited number of connections will be allowed.
 When the limit is reached, new connections will wait on a queue.
 * `ingress.kubernetes.io/maxqueue-server`: Defines the maximum number of connections should wait in the queue of a server.
 When this number is reached, new requests will be redispached to another server, breaking sticky session if configured.
 The queue will be unlimited if the annotation is not specified or a value lesser than or equal zero is used.